San Francisco 49ers: Kyle Shanahan years (2017–present)

 In March 2024, Jed York acquired enough of his mother's equity in the 49ers to become principal owner, though his parents stayed on as co-chairs.
 In a 2024 season marred by injuries, the 49ers finished with a 6–11 record.

 Championships

 Super Bowls

-The 49ers have won five Super Bowls, tied for most of any NFC team, their first three under Bill Walsh.
+The 49ers have won five Super Bowls, tied for the most of any NFC team.
+Their first three came under head coach Bill Walsh.
 Walsh retired after winning his third in 1988, but first-year head coach George Seifert did not miss a beat, winning the Super Bowl in his first year in 1989.
 He would also win one more in 1994.